tarwn/lessthandot-hugo/blogs/content/posts/2008-07-07-sp_indexinfo-an-enhanced-index-informati.md

 ---
 Tibor Karaszi has created a very useful index information stored procedure for SQL Server 2005 and up.

-This stored procedure will tell you the following”
+This stored procedure will tell you the following"

 What indexes exists for a or each table(s)